Table of Contents

 Read the Obsidian guide article HERE

 Obsidian is a note-taking application that works completely offline.
 You save your work in what are called Vaults and within, you have the full power of writing down everything you want.
-It comes with powerful keyboard shortcuts that very easily let you connect notes with one another, and automatically generate mind maps for you.
-Markdown is a plain text format in which you write and simply with the keyboard you format the text, such as titles and bullet points.
+It comes with powerful keyboard shortcuts that very easily let you connect notes, and automatically generate mind maps for you.
+Markdown is a plain text format in which you write and simply with the keyboard, you format the text, such as titles and bullet points.

 The Dice Roller plugin will show and include 3D Dice Rolling within Obsidian, which you install as a Community Plugin within the software itself.
 This setup takes a bit more of research and reading until you get used to it, but the more you invest in it, the more productive and powerful you’ll be.
 Check this video for an example.

 Pros: Offline.
 Your files are your own.
 Your data as well.
-All platforms supported.
+All platforms are supported.

 Setup 3: Play anywhere with Espanso (Paid – Challenging)

-If you would like to be able to roll dice from anywhere in your PC, be it your Blog, on a browser, Microsoft Word, Notepad or any other, then Espanso is a tool that will replace a shortcut “keyword” with an output.
-Normally, it would require some coding, but I have taken the effort of compiling an Espanso configuration that brings those keywords for you.
-With “Play by the Writing” you can roll dice and play either One Page Solo Engine or Plot Unfolding Machine systems.
+If you would like to be able to roll dice from anywhere on your PC, be it your Blog, on a browser, Microsoft Word, Notepad, or any other, then Espanso is a tool that will replace a shortcut “keyword” with an output.
+Normally, it would require some coding, but I have taken the effort to compile an Espanso configuration that brings those keywords for you.
+With “Play by the Writing” you can roll dice and play Mythic GM Emulator, One Page Solo Engine, Plot Unfolding Machine, and other solo systems.

 Excalidraw or Miro

 These are collaborative whiteboard internet applications.
-Very intuitive, and you can be pretty much free-form over there.
-You can even paste character sheet PDFs, make adventure layouts with arrows and colors, paste parts of books, random tables or cheatsheets, images or write text in sticky notes.
+It’s very intuitive, and you can be pretty much free-form over there.
+You can even paste character sheet PDFs, make adventure layouts with arrows and colors, paste parts of books, random tables or cheatsheets, images, or write text in sticky notes.
 It will be automatically stored for you on the web.
 It also has a desktop client you can download.

 Cons: Needs Internet.
-Does not have dice roller (You can use owlbear.rodeo or roll dice on your desk)
+Does not have a dice roller.

 Playing on Mobile